-The Advanced Advertising Course offers three possible tracks: Art Direction, Copywriting, Account Planning.
-It consists of classes, tutoring sessions, individual and group work, and over 15 briefs to practice on.
+Berghs Advanced — Advertising offers three possible tracks: Art Direction, Copywriting, Account Planning.
+And it consists of classes, coaching sessions, individual and group work, and more than fifteen briefs to furnish your portfolio.

-The course starts with orientation and with an introduction to Berghs’ unique approach to creative problem-solving.
-You also learn practical tools for collaboration and you exercise on feedback and critique.
+Advanced starts with an introduction to Berghs’ unique action-based learning approach to creative problem-solving.
+You also learn practical tools for collaboration and develop productive ways to offer feedback and critique.

-Over five weeks, you work in groups on a large number of briefs and learn about problem framing, insight generation, message development, and execution.
-At the end of the module, you master the process and can produce and present better ideas, faster.
-You also learn from the iterative process and improve soft skills, you become better at giving and receiving feedback, and you learn about pitch techniques.
-This module consists of 10 briefs, 2 projects/weeks.
-It focuses on processes and subject breadth.
+Over five weeks, you work in groups on a large number of briefs and learn about problem framing, insight generation, message development, and creative execution.
+At the end of the module, you master the process, produce and present better ideas faster and more consistently.
+You also learn to rapidly iterate your work while becoming better at giving and receiving feedback and how to pitch ideas powerfully.
+This module consists of more than eight briefs designed to give you confidence and your portfolio momentum.

-The next six weeks are specific to your direction of choice.
-This is where you dig deep into the crafts, learn about models, discover tools and practice skills within Art Direction, Copywriting, or Account Planning.
-This module is heavier on individual assignments, you focus on your discipline of choice and have more time for crafts.
-This module consists of 5 briefs, 1 project/weeks, and it gives the course a specific depth.
+The next six weeks are specific to your professional focus.
+This is where you dive into the particular crafts, learn about models, discover tools and practice skills within either Art Direction, Copywriting, or Brand Strategy.
+Your portfolio must reflect considerable professional abilities, and this is where you get to deep dive into your domain.
+This module is heavier on individual assignments and also offers a deeper understanding of your specific professional practice.

-Along with the course, you also meet speakers and take part in a number of industry visits to grow your network and you understanding for different roles and perspectives in communication.
+To best prepare you for the professional world, you’ll also meet guest speakers and coaches and participate in several industry visits.
+This helps to grow your network and understand different roles and perspectives in the communication industry.

 Advanced Advertising Certificate – Art Direction